 The Summer Language Program at the Harvard Divinity School is an intensive eight-week language program that covers the instructional material of two academic regular-year semesters.
 Therefore, each day of instruction in the SLP corresponds to a whole week of the regular-year instruction.

 Due to the accelerated nature of the Summer Language Program, it is of paramount importance that students are present (and on time) for each day of instruction.
 Students are expected not to plan extended travel or other activities that would prevent them from attending class on a regular basis.
 More than two or three days of absence during the SLP may endanger the success of the student in the program.
 If an absence is absolutely unavoidable, students are expected to always communicate with the professor for their language course, preferably before the absence will occur.

-If your summer plans require multiple, pre-planned absences during the Summer Language Program, it will be necessary to postpone your participation to the regular academic year, or to the following summer.
+If your summer plans require multiple, longer and/or pre-planned absences during the Summer Language Program, it will be necessary to postpone your participation to the regular academic year or to the following summer.

 SLP and Field Education

 Due to the demands of each program, students are not permitted to enroll in field education during the same summer they enroll in the SLP.
 Additionally, students are not permitted to audit a class in the SLP while registered for field education.
 (See the HDS Handbook for Students.)